FabioQuintal/MixedMessages/README.txt

-This project is based on a task of CodeAcademy Back-End course
+This project is based on a task of CodeAcademy Back-End course.
+It is a simple script that generates a random message every time it run.